DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 ## Git branching model

-The branching model is based on the branching model described in the post [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
-It differs in that the development branch is replaced by several "project" branches.
+The branching model is based on the branching model described in the post [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/), but differs in that the development branch is replaced by several "project" branches.

 ### The main branches